Akord-com/vault-template/README.md

 └── vault.json
 ```

-Add your the username/password to access your Akord wallet in the `.env` file:
+Add a username/password to access your Akord wallet in the `.env` file:

 ```
 cat <<EOT >> .env

 AKORD_WALLET_EMAIL="..."
 AKORD_WALLET_PASSWORD="..."

 EOT
 ```